vircabading/Algos/220823-prime-dates/README.md

     Now if x is divisible by either 4 or 7, then we call the date a lucky date.

+Debug the given function findPrimeDates and/or other lines of code, to find the correct lucky dates from the given input.

+Note: You can modify at most five lines in the given code and you cannot add or remove lines to the code.

 # Language

 JavaScript